 For most items, a sales rank of zero simply means that the item has never sold, or has not sold in a long, long, long time.
 This will apply to most of the items that have no sales rank, but there are some exceptions.

 Some categories don’t offer up sales ranks.
 Electronics is an example.
 Amazon does not provide the sales rank in relation with the whole category — they only offer up sales rank in subcategories under Electronics.
-(We’ll do another blog post sometime soon on how to decode the Electronic sales ranks.)
+(Read more on how to decode the Electronic sales ranks.)

 Sometimes Amazon decides that sales rank in certain categories should disappear for a few hours or a few days.
 One time, all sales ranks for books disappeared.
 To be honest, I panicked a little.
 I’m not sure if it was an error on Amazon’s part or if they were doing something with the algorithm, but for a few hours, it was gone.
 I was relieved to see sales rank for books return, but wondered what life as an Amazon reseller would be like without relying on sales rank.